ARCTraining/swd2_git/_episodes/04-changes.md

 [Good commit messages][commit-messages] start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.
+They are usually written in the present tense.

 If we run `git status` now: